 Click Launch at the bottom of the page.

 d.
 On the next screen you will be asked to choose an existing key pair or create a new key pair.
 A key pair is used to securely access your Linux instance using SSH.
-AWS stores the public part of the key pair which is just like a house lock.
+Amazon Web Services stores the public part of the key pair which is just like a house lock.
 You download and use the private part of the key pair which is just like a house key.

 Select Create a new key pair and give it the name MyKeyPair.
 Next click the Download Key Pair button.

 After you download the MyKeyPair key, you will want to store your key in a secure location.
 If you lose your key, you won't be able to access your instance.
 If someone else gets access to your key, they will be able to access your instance.

 Select your operating system below to see instructions on where to save your SSH key.

 After you have stored your key pair, click Launch Instance to start your Linux instance.